Graco 4Ever All-in-1 Car Seat

 The nicely contoured infant body insert must be used if the child’s shoulders are below the bottom slots without it.
 It may only be used rear-facing.
 There is also an infant head pillow, which also can only be used rear-facing, and only when you’re also using the body support.
 (The head support slides into a strap on the back of the body pillow, so it wouldn’t make much sense to try to use it separately anyway.)

-Since I no longer have babies, I used the seat rear-facing for my 2-year-old, who weighs 30 lbs. and wears size 2T shirts.
+I used the 4Ever rear-facing for my 2-year-old, who weighs 30 lbs. and wears size 2T shirts.
 He fit wonderfully, with plenty of room to grow.

-Although my 37-lb, 43-inch 5-year-old is forward-facing, I put her in rear-facing just to see how she fit.
+Although my 37-lb., 43-inch, 5-year-old is forward-facing, I put her in rear-facing just to see how she fit.
 Not only did she have plenty of growing room left (the headrest was three clicks from the top), the seat left plenty of room behind the driver’s seat in my Odyssey.
-Anna has been forward-facing since her fourth birthday, but asked if she could rear-face again after trying out the 4EVER!

-I did use the seat forward-facing for her, too.
-The 4EVER sits higher than the seats normally uses, but she didn’t mind the climb.
-Because she’s under 40 lbs, we had to use the very reclined position 4.
-I thought it looked awkward, but she didn’t complain a bit.
-I can’t imagine head-slump would be an issue with the seat in this position!
+I did use the seat forward-facing for her.
+It sits higher than the seats she normally uses, but she didn’t mind the climb.
+Because she’s under 40 lbs., we had to use the very reclined position 4.
+I thought it looked awkward, but she didn’t complain.

-She still has plenty of room before she maxes out the 4EVER forward-facing by height, too.
-My finger is marking where the tallest harness position is in relation to her shoulder.
+She still has plenty of room before she maxes out the 4Ever forward-facing by height, too.
+My finger is marking where the tallest harness position (18″) is in relation to her shoulder.

-It’s important to note that when using as a high-back booster, the #6 recline position (most upright) must be used.
-Also, the belt guide doesn’t go much higher than the top harness slot.
-That means that a child who outgrows the harness by height won’t have much more time before the high-back booster is also outgrown by height.
-On the plus side, though, you saw how much room my slightly-taller-than-average 5-year-old has left in the harness, and she’d have a bit more in high-back mode, too, it would last her until I was comfortable putting her in a backless booster.
+It’s important to note that when using the 4Ever as a highback booster, the belt guide doesn’t go much higher than the highest harness positions.
+That means that a child who outgrows the harness by height won’t have much more time before the highback booster is also outgrown by height.
+On the plus side, you saw how much room my average 5-year-old has left in the harness, and she’d have a bit more growing room in highback booster mode, too.

-The booster was a bit hard for her to buckle.
-I think part of that was because of the height of the base, but part of it is that she doesn’t ride in a booster and isn’t used to buckling yet.
-The shoulder belt fit well in both the Civic (left) and Odyssey (right).
-The lap belt was ok, though I would have preferred a bit lower.
+I tried her in booster mode although she doesn’t meet the minimum weight requirement of 40 lbs. to use the seat in booster mode yet.
+The booster was hard for her to buckle.
+I think part of that was because of the height of the base, but part of it is that she doesn’t ride in a booster yet and isn’t used to buckling herself.
+The shoulder belt fit well in both the Civic and the Odyssey.
+The lap belt fit was ok, but keep in mind that at 37 lbs. she’s not big enough yet to use this seat in booster mode.

-The first thing I noticed about the backless booster is that it’s BIG!
-It sits about two inches higher than the TurboBooster, and it’s quite a bit wider, too.
+The first thing I noticed about the 4Ever as a backless booster is that it’s BIG!
+It sits about two inches higher than the Graco TurboBooster, and it’s quite a bit wider, too.

-So I enlisted my 10-year-old for help.
+I enlisted my 10-year-old for help.
 He’s right at the top limits of the seat at 57″ (though only 67 lbs).
-In the Odyssey, the booster is so tall that he almost didn’t have enough headrest to support his ears, and the shoulder fit was bad.
-In the Civic, though, the fit was fantastic.
+In the Odyssey, the booster made him so tall that he almost didn’t have enough headrest height to support his his, and the shoulder belt fit was poor – it wasn’t centered on his clavicle.
+In the Civic, though, the belt fit was fantastic.
 That’s proof that booster fit will vary by vehicle and seating position, so make sure you always try them out!

 Ease of Use/Cover/Maintenance